hl2vr/hl2vr.github.io/_pages/manual.md

 Some weapons, when completely emptied, will require additional action to chamber a round from the new magazine.

 Pistol: Grab the slide at the top of the gun and pull it back to chamber your first bullet.
-SMG: Grab the charging at the back of the gun and pull it back to chamber your first bullet.
+SMG: Grab the charging handle at the back of the gun and pull it back to chamber your first bullet.
 Shotgun: Pull the forestock back then forward again to chamber your shell.

-Other weapons may still be in a Beta state and subject to change over time.
+Some aspects of the weapons are still subject to change over time.

 ###### "Quick Reload" mode:
 This option can  be enabled in the Difficulty options menu.